pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-with-Cerbero.md

 * Run the update build, then follow the after build steps just above

 ### iOS framework
+* Install the following file: `openwebrtc-devel-0.1.0-ios-universal.pkg`
+* Add the OpenWebRTC.framework to your project (found in `/Library/Frameworks/OpenWebRTC.framework`)

 ### Linux Debian packages